mukundbabbar/forms-app/README.md

-- The application takes a phone number as the input and sends a sms to this number.
+- The application takes a phone number and message as  input and sends it.
-- It checks if the number is valid
+- It also checks if the number is valid

 Invalid phone number